sreejeetsreenivasan/CS-32/README.md

 # CS-32
-Projects as completed in UCLA CS 32, Winter 202
+Projects as completed in UCLA CS 32, Winter 2023
-I am testing the feature branch and commmiting locally and then pushing to origin to test merging of Github

-3
+Modify line 29 in "main.cpp" in PeachParty project to the local directory where the downloaded Assets folder is stored